 Brickworks' STI has been designed to focus executives on the necessity to achieve a range of agreed targets for their respective businesses.
 The STI is structured around the achievement of annual performance criteria based on each executive's capacity to influence targeted outcomes.
 Brickworks' STI is based on the profitability of operating divisions and the overall Group, as well as the level of achievement of key strategic objectives that will underpin performance in the future.
 This incentive scheme covers the Managing Director (MD), Chief Financial Officer (CFO), General Managers, and various other senior managers within the Group.

-The information below outlines the STI Plan.
+The information below outlines the Company's STI Plan for FY2022.